About

 Over the years, while I found the gifts of compassion & safety in therapy, I struggled with not “having the words” for my experience – especially for trauma.
 This is why learning how to be safely in my body (“embodied”) with all my different experiences, feelings, memories, parts, sensations, & thoughts with a regulated nervous system was life-changing!

-You don’t need words or even meaning to process trauma.
+You don’t need words or meaning to process trauma.

-We all have experienced trauma - whether emotional, mental, physical, relational, or spiritual.
+We all have experienced trauma - whether emotional, mental, physical, relational, sexual or spiritual.
 Learning to be embodied in the here & now, we will teach your body that you are safe on a cellular level.
-By continually learning to be in & stay in your body, your window of tolerance & capacity for a variety of sensations & states becomes wider & deeper.
-In short, you learn to feel the feels safely – & in doing so you can experience & understand yourself in a completely different way.
+By continually learning to be in & stay in your body, your window of tolerance & capacity for a variety of sensations & states expands & deepens.
+In short, you learn to feel the feels safely – & in doing so you can experience & understand yourself in new ways.

 I respect & admire your courage to be vulnerable with me & most importantly, with yourself.